Akshsays/Data-Structure/README.md

 Hello Everyone 👋
-I have created this repository to keep and track on ds programns as i am learning Data strucuture.
+I have created this repository to keep a track on ds programns as i am learning Data strucuture.